ggualerz/asset-convert/README.md

 - **No args:** scans `/work` recursively for JPG/JPEG/PNG/GIF.
 - **With args:** processes only the provided files or directories (relative to `/work`).
 - Timestamp-aware: re-runs conversions whenever the source image is newer than the existing `.webp` / `.avif`, otherwise skips.
+- Animated GIF sources automatically route through `gif2webp` so their frames remain intact in the generated `.webp`.

 ## Tuning (environment variables)